GFite/purplepaper/finx-io/src/pages/blog/09-uni/index.md

 - FINX Seed Sale Contract Address: [0x1f9840a85d5aF5bf1D1762F925BDADdC4201F984](https://etherscan.io/token/0x1f9840a85d5aF5bf1D1762F925BDADdC4201F984)

+# FINX Tokenomics

 - 60% of the FINX genesis supply is allocated to FINX community members and available for Seed Purchase.
-  , a quarter of which (15% of total supply) has already been distributed to past users
+  , a quarter of which (15% of total supply) is sold to Institutional Partners

-- To start, UNI is available through four liquidity mining pools: UNI holders may vote to add more pools after an initial 30-day governance grace period
+- To start, FINX is available through four liquidity mining pools: UNI holders may vote to add more pools after an initial 30-day governance grace period

 **Community-led Growth**